Previous Names of the Day

 Khachaturyan Armenian

-"son of Khachatur" in Armenian.
+Means "son of Khachatur" in Armenian.
 A famous bearer was the Armenian composer Aram Khachaturyan or Khachaturian (1903-1978).

 Apr 30th